lowandrew/Plasmid_Assembler/docs/usage.md

 of plasmid sequences, or append any plasmid sequences you want to the supplied database.
 - `-i, --input_directory`: The path to your input directory, which contains your paired-end reads to be analyzed.
 These reads can be uncompressed, or gzip/bzip2 compressed.
 It is assumed that forward reads contain 'R1' and reverse reads contain 'R2'.
 This assumption can be changed with the `-fid` and `-rid` options.
+- `-d, --databases`: The path to databases for virulence/AMR/incompatibility gene detection.

 #### Optional Arguments